 Getting around in Rio de Janeiro

-Rio de Janeiro is a huge city.
+Traveling Rio de Janeiro, you have to realize it is a huge city.
 However, some places in Southern Rio (where most foreigners stay) are within walking distance.
 On foot, you can easily move around Leblon, Ipanema, Laguna Rodrigo Freitas and Copacabana.

 Bus and Metro